Skip to content

 See the whole network.

-Flip on inspector: true and point Control Center at any node.
+Mount the inspector() plugin and point Control Center at any node.
 It draws your live topology, every connection with its ctx, the running contract, and a streaming event feed — cluster-wide, with no instrumentation to add.

 npx @super-line/control-center